Myldero/1.12-to-1.13/README.md

-# Convert 1.12 mcfunctions to their 1.13 format
+# Convert 1.12 commands to their 1.13 format

 The program is supposed to update everything map-making related in your world automatically